Open-Building-Management/containers/emoncms/alpine_persistent/README.md

 #### accessing from outside

-If you don't use a reverse proxy and which to access to your emoncms instance from the outside, you have to add a NAT/PAT rule on your internet router.
+If you don't use a reverse proxy and wish to access to your emoncms instance from the outside, you have to add a NAT/PAT rule on your internet router.

 This involves specifying an internal port and an external port for a local IP.
 All traffic on your `router's public address:external port` will be routed to the `local IP address:internal port`.